Looking for pool ideas to inspire your backyard oasis? While it’s a major investment, the benefits of adding a pool to a property are undeniable.

 Though Page scoffed at what he called ‘Hollywood’ pools of ‘gold and green and blue mosaic, marble or plaster columns, white wooden “pergolas” and masks spitting water’, he approved of the simple rectangular pool set apart, preferably screened off by a wall or hedge.

-5. Create a pool that embraces the natural flow of the garden
+5. Create a pool that embraces the natural flow of your landscape

-Now, for all its practicality, the shut-away, out-of-sight swimming area seems so last century; as antiquated as bathing machines rolled down to the beach.
+Now, for all its practicality, the shut-away, out-of-sight swimming area seems so last century.

-Today’s pools are welcomed into the border garden, whether in a formal setting of lawns, surrounded by flowers and grasses, or even made to look like a natural garden pond.
+Today’s pools are welcomed into the backyard, whether in a formal setting of lawns, surrounded by flowers and grasses, or even made to look like a natural garden pond.

 6. Foster a natural swimming pool – inspired by nature